schae234/SweepR/README.md

 ###read.many
-reads a .many file (as specified in the Sweep documentation) so the individual genotype and SNP files can be read in as sweep objects *Arguments:*
+reads a .many file (as specified in the Sweep documentation) so the individual genotype and SNP files can be read in as sweep objects.
+*Arguments:*
- - many\_file - the path of the Sweep many file
+ - many\_file - the path of the Sweep many file.
 *Returns:*
- - a data.frame containing geno and snp file paths
+ - a data.frame containing geno and snp file paths.

 ###read.sweep
-generates a sweep object from the raw sweep data read from genotype and SNP file *Arguments:*
+generates a sweep object from the raw sweep data read from genotype and SNP file.
+*Arguments:*
  - geno_filename - path of the sweep genotype file
  - snp_filename - path of the sweep SNP filename